amitojsjk/amitojsjk/README.md

 - 🔭 I’m interested in **Web Development.**

-- 🌱 I’m currently working on my skills, learning **Back-End using MySQL database and trying my hand on Joomla to expertise Front-End designing.**
+- 🌱 Currently working on my skills, learning **Back-End using MySQL database and trying my hand on Joomla to expertise Front-End designing.**

 - 📫 How to reach me **amitoj261@gmail.com**